 We tend to recommend avoiding animal products altogether, due to the naturally higher concentrations of saturated fat, cholesterol, heme iron, nitrates, nitrites, and other inflammatory compounds, along with the fact that processed animal products are classified as Class 1 or Class 2 carcinogens.
 We mention more about this topic here.

 The Newest Research – Wading into the Gray Area

-Now, you’ll notice that olive oil isn’t on either of these ‘no-go’ lists, which is true.
+Now, you’ll notice that olive oil and its siblings like virgin and extra virgin olive oil aren't on either of these ‘no-go’ lists, which is true.
 And in fact, olive oil has been shown to have some beneficial effects, which is why this topic can be so confusing.

 We’ll break down some of the most recent research below.

 Olive Oil and Cancer Risk